aergoio/aergo-indexer-2.0/README.md

 # Aergo Metadata Indexer

 This is a go program that connects to aergo server over RPC and synchronizes blockchain metadata with a database.
-It currently supports Elasticsearch.
+It supports Elasticsearch.

 This creates the indices,
    1. `block`
    2. `tx`
-   3. `name` (with a prefix)
+   3. `name`
    4. `token`
    5. `token_transfer`
    6. `account_balance`
    7. `account_tokens`
    8. `nft`
    9. `contract`
+  10. `chain_info`

 Check [indexer/documents/documents.go](./indexer/documents/documents.go) for the exact mappings for all supported databases.